- 1 Wi-Fi Camera Features To Consider

 Overall, the Foscam R2 is a fantastic device which nails every feature we look for, and does so without inflating the price to a premium.
 This little device is as useful as it’s droid namesake in that one really popular sci-fi franchise.

-- Strong WiFi signal by a 2.4G 3db antenna enabling longer distance than 5G with option use higher gain antenna 5db.
+- Strong WiFi signal by a 2.4G antenna enabling longer distance than 5G with option use higher gain antenna 5db.
 High quality two-way talk with noise reducing.
-Hassle free for RMA by a Full USA...
+1 year replacement guarantee.

 - Easy setup and flexible compatibility.
-Quick setup via iOS and Android devices by free Foscam App.
-It comes with free Foscam VMS (Video Management Softwware), compatible with third party VMS Blue Iris...
+Quick setup via iOS and Android devices by Foscam App.
+It comes with Foscam VMS (Video Management Software), compatible with third party VMS Blue Iris & ONVIF...

 Zmodo Indoor/Outdoor Home Security Kit